Google スプレッドシートとTrelloの連携イメージ

 Once you have entered it, press Next.

-3. Conditions for the Record to be Updated
+3. Conditions for the Record to Update

 Set the conditions for the record you want to update.